ddreyer/wave-verify/README.md

 ## TODOS
 - [ ] write a C testing suite such that valgrind can be run
 - [ ] implement expiry checks for attestations and entities
-- [ ] implement checking revocations
+- [ ] implement revocation checks
+- [ ] provide a better C interface